Has Cubot jumped on the bezel-less bandwagon with the Cubot X18? We find out…

-Two years later… and we’ve got ourselves the next generation Cubot (Budget) Flagship, the Cubot X18 which comes with an 18:9 display aspect ratio and measures 5.7″ across.
+We’ve got ourselves the next generation of Cubot ‘X’ range smartphone, the Cubot X18 & the Cubot X18 Plus which both come with new 18:9 aspect ratio displays and all new designs.

 … After 2 years the Cubot X18 has arrived …